 In cool weather, fresh dates are usually okay for a few days without refrigeration.
 If your dates will be unrefrigerated for a longer period of time, such as while you are traveling or backpacking, keep them away from sun, heat, and humidity.
 Additionally, choose one of the firmer varieties, Deglet Noor or Zahidi, for best keeping qualities, or at least go with a firm-pack of any variety for longer shelf-stability compared to wet-pack dates.
 Allowing your dates to breathe in a vented package will also help.

 The harvest begins in mid- to late-August and continues through the end of September.
-Mail order shipping begins in September when temperatures cool sufficiently for safe transit.
-In 2011's mild southern California summer, shipping began in early September, but in 2012, the heat lingered, and 7HOTDATES fans' patience was challenged!
+Mail order shipping usually begins in September, when temperatures cool sufficiently for safe transit.

 Bautista dates are not irradiated.
 Radiation of organic produce is prohibited by federal law Section 205.105(f).
 The EPA states the same here.
 Other websites, including Whole Foods Market and the nonprofit organic farming association NOFA, discuss it also.